Peak District Guided Walking Tour 2025

 Total ascent: 500 feet (160m)

-In Summary: Walk from Crich village up to the monument on Crich Stand.
+In summary: Walk from Crich village up to the monument on Crich Stand.
 After an undulating walk through the Derbyshire countryside we’ll follow the Cromford Canal towpath, to Cromford Wharf and Arkwright’s Mill.

 Highlight: The Derwent Valley was one of birthplaces of the Industrial Revolution, for it was here that Richard Arkwright set up his pioneering cotton mill.
 Its importance is now recognised as a UNESCO World Heritage Site.

-Option 2 – The Derwent Valley And Cromford
+Option 2 – The Derwent Valley and Cromford

 Distance: 9½ miles (15km)